BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 Closures.
 Buckle (adjustable, classic), locking clasp (Allen-key micro-screws), or padlock with key (very symbolic, double-check safety).
 Many jewelers sell locking sets with redundant screws/keys for practicality.
+For a broader look at attachment hardware and restraint gear, see our bondage gear guide.

 Etiquette: how to behave around someone else’s collar